ng-Classic/ng-classic/integration/README.md

 ```

 Note that the `package.json` file uses a special `file:../../dist` scheme to reference the Angular
-packages, so that the locally-built Angular is installed into the test app.
+packages, so that the locally-built Angular Classicis installed into the test app.

 Also, beware of floating (non-locked) dependencies.
 If in doubt, you can install the package
 directly from `file:../../node_modules`.